Corporations Frequently Asked Questions - Articles of Conversion

-Frequently Asked Questions - Certificate of Conversion
+Frequently Asked Questions - Articles of Conversion

-No coordination is necessary, because the new articles of incorporation are an integral part of the Certificate of Conversion.
+No coordination is necessary, because the new articles of incorporation are an integral part of the Articles of Conversion.
 The new articles of incorporation appear as an exhibit to the Plan of Conversion, and should not be submitted as a separate document.
 The $150 filing fee for the Certificate of Conversion covers all elements of the transaction.

 Can I convert my Illinois corporation to a Wisconsin limited liability company?